A hydrodynamic study of hyperon spin polarization in relativistic heavy ion collisions: Results and Discussions

 After studying the global spin polarization, we now focus on the local spin polarization, namely, the differential properties of the spin polarization.
 Figure \ref{fig:pt_and_y} shows the transverse momentum and pseudo-rapidity dependent $\Lambda$ polarization.
 AMPT+MUSIC calculations show no significant dependence on $p_T$ or $\eta$, which qualitatively describe the experimental data in 200 A GeV and 27 A GeV Au+Au collisions~\cite{STAR:2018ivw,Adams:qm}.

 Besides the mid-rapidity results, forward and backward spin polarization provide more nuanced information for the local vortical structure.
-The left-upper panel of Fig.~\ref{fig:circle} shows the local $\Lambda$ polarization in $y$ direction, $P_y$, distributed in the $p_x$-$Y$ plane.
+Fig.~\ref{fig:circle_a} shows the local $\Lambda$ polarization in $y$ direction, $P_y$, distributed in the $p_x$-$Y$ plane.
 At finite rapidity region, $P_y$ shows opposite signs on two sides of the longitudinal axis and form a quadrupole structure in the $p_x$-$Y$ plane.
-As Refs. \cite{Xia:2018tes, Wei:2018zfb} pointed out, this quadrupole pattern is a projection of a ring structure of the transverse spin polarization ${\bm P}_\perp=(P_x, P_y)$ onto $p_x$-$Y$ plane at forward or backward region.
-The lower panels of Fig. \ref{fig:circle} show such a ring structure of ${\bm P}_\perp$ at forward and backward rapidity $Y = \pm2$, where the direction of the ring depends on the sign of rapidity.
-In the mid-rapidity region, the global spin polarization dominates and the ring structure degenerates to direct at $-y$ direction evenly, as shown in the right-upper panel of Fig. \ref{fig:circle}.
+As Refs. \cite{Ivanov:2018eej, Xia:2018tes, Wei:2018zfb} pointed out, this quadrupole pattern is a projection of a ring structure of the transverse spin polarization ${\bm P}_\perp=(P_x, P_y)$ onto $p_x$-$Y$ plane at forward or backward region.
+Fig. \ref{fig:circle_c} and Fig. \ref{fig:circle_d} show such a ring structure of ${\bm P}_\perp$ at forward and backward rapidity $Y = \pm2$, where the direction of the ring depends on the sign of rapidity.
+In the mid-rapidity region, the global spin polarization dominates and the ring structure degenerates to direct at $-y$ direction evenly, as shown in Fig. \ref{fig:circle_b}.
 Physically, the ring structure of ${\bm P}_\perp$ at finite rapidity is understood by the ring structure of thermal vorticity at finite spacetime rapidity due to the anisotropic and inhomogenous expansion of the system.
 For more discussions, please refer to Refs.~\cite{Xia:2018tes, Wei:2018zfb}.

 Figure \ref{fig:circle} also demonstrates that the transverse spin polarization has striking angular distribution at different rapidity.
 To visualize such angular distribution more clearly, we decompose ${\bm P}_\perp$ into radial ($r$) and azimuthal ($\phi$) components and show their azimuthal-angle dependence in Fig. \ref{fig:phi}.
 The special modulation feature in $\phi$ is clearly seen, which could provide an specific way to detect the vortex-ring structure by measuring such $\phi$-modulation behavior of radial, $P_r$, and azimuthal, $P_\phi$, components of ${\bm P}_\perp$ at finite rapidity.